jseluis/artificial_intelligence_for_trading/README.md

 * Portfolio Optimization: Optimize portfolios to meet certain criteria and constraints.
 Get hands on experience in optimizing a portfolio with the cvxpy Python library.

+ Post Sentiment analysis
 * Machine Learning & Decision Trees: Decision trees are a structure for decision-making where each decision leads to a set of consequences or additional decisions.

+* Model Testing and Evaluation: Metrics to evaluate models and about how to avoid over- and underfitting.

+* Random Forests: Random forest models and how to use them to combine alpha factors.

+* Feature Engineering: Engineer features such as market dispersion, market volatility, sector and date parts.
+Also learn to engineer targets (labels) that are robust to market changes over time.

+* Overlapping Labels: Non-independent labels that comes up during alpha combination with machine learning models.

+*Feature Importance: Decide relevant each feature is to a machine learning model's predictions.
+Two methods for calculating feature importance.

 ## Projects